Wang Jingwei: Leader of the Wuhan Government

 During the Northern Expedition, Wang was the leading figure in the left-leaning faction of the KMT that called for continued cooperation with the Chinese Communist Party.
 Although Wang collaborated closely with Chinese communists in Wuhan, he was philosophically opposed to communism and regarded the KMT's Comintern advisors with suspicion.
 He did not believe that Communists could be true patriots or true Chinese nationalists.

-In early 1927, shortly before Chiang captured Shanghai and moved the capital to Nanjing, Wang's faction declared the capital of the Republic to be Wuhan.
+In an interview with The New York Times, Wang stated:Sun Yat-sen, as you know, was greatly influenced by the American radical Henry George, but he was never a Communist.
+His economic program, which is ours, means three things: Henry George's method of assessing land, definite laws against monopoly under private ownership, and Government ownership of large public utilities.
+We propose to realize this program without violence and without confiscation.In early 1927, shortly before Chiang captured the Chinese sections of Shanghai and moved the capital to Nanjing, Wang's faction declared the capital of the Republic to be Wuhan.
 While attempting to direct the government from Wuhan, Wang was notable for his close collaboration with leading communist figures, including Mao Zedong, Chen Duxiu, and Borodin, and for his faction's provocative land reform policies.
 Wang later blamed the failure of his Wuhan government on its excessive adoption of communist agendas.
 Wang's regime was opposed by Chiang Kai-shek, who was in the midst of a bloody purge of communists in Shanghai and was calling for a push farther north.
 The separation between the governments of Wang and Chiang are known as the "Ninghan Separation" (寧漢分裂 (宁汉分裂, Nínghàn Fenlìe)).

-Chiang Kai-shek occupied Shanghai in April 1927, and began a bloody suppression of suspected communists known as the "Shanghai Massacre".
+Chiang Kai-shek occupied the Chinese sections of Shanghai in April 1927, and began a bloody suppression of suspected communists known as the "Shanghai Massacre".
 Within several weeks of Chiang's suppression of communists in Shanghai, Wang's leftist government was attacked by a KMT-aligned warlord and promptly disintegrated, leaving Chiang as the sole legitimate leader of the Republic.
 KMT troops occupying territories formerly controlled by Wang conducted massacres of suspected Communists in many areas: around Changsha alone, over ten thousand people were killed in a single twenty-day period.
 Fearing retribution as a communist sympathizer, Wang publicly claimed allegiance to Chiang before fleeing to Europe.